viktartse/CompetitiveCSharp/README.md

 # CompetitiveCSharp
-If you participate in a programming contests and use C# then you are probably a bit tired of the C# input features.
+If you participate in programming contests and use C# then you are probably a bit tired of the C# input features.
 Basically you need to parse and convert all input data by yourself.
-This template contains `ConsoleReader` class that simplify the data input process.
+This template contains `ConsoleReader` class that simplifies the data input process.
 You can copy and paste the template into you solution.

 ### Read Single Value
 To read data like this